PeterWithers/E36Timer/README.md

 When the device is powered up there will be a period of time in which the motor run time and DT time can be adjusted.
 The options will be:
 Motor times: 5, 10, 15 seconds
 DT time: 0, 5, 30, 60, 90, 120, 180, 240, 300 seconds

+It is possible that powersupply noise or interruptions could cause the attiny to brownout.
+For this reason the first action on power up should be to release the DT, otherwise a brownout mid flight could prevent or delay DT.